hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="googlecloudkmsdeletekey"></a>
 # **GoogleCloudKMSDeleteKey**
-> void GoogleCloudKMSDeleteKey (string key, string gcpkmsMountPath = null)
+> void GoogleCloudKMSDeleteKey (string key, string gcpkmsMountPath = "gcpkms", TimeSpan? wrapTTL = null)

 Interact with crypto keys in Vault and Google Cloud KMS